hunter-teacher-cert/syllabi/summer-2021-with-methods/topics.md

 	1. Exhibit that the participants have a knowledge and understanding of the topic.
     2. Include code illustrating at least proof of concept on the selected topic.

+	3. Include an in class exercise or activity for the class to allow all students to explore the selected topic.

-	3. Include a short homework assignment for the class to allow all students to explore the selected topic.
+	4. Include a short homework assignment for the class to allow all students to explore the selected topic.